jschhie/Events-Assistant/README.md

 ### Features
 * Allows users to create, modify, delete, bookmark, and un/hide events
-* Handles user authentication (login, logout, registration) and filtered searches with a relational SQLite database
+* Handles user authentication (login, logout, registration) and filtered searches with a relational database
 * HTML templates rendered with Jinja and styled interface with CSS, JavaScript, and Bootstrap framework

 ## Table of Contents